sot/cheta/doc/fetch_tutorial.rst

 with the interval and MSID and that will be added to the global registry.
 After that there will be no need to explicitly run the ``fetch.read_bad_times(filename)`` command to exclude that interval.

-At the present time this filtering only applies to MSID objects and not for MSIDset objects.
-Upon request this can be implemented.

 Five minute and daily stats
 ===========================